 Nothing gets kids in a celebratory mood like face painting!
 Use blue paint to draw a square around kids' right eye (your left), then make red stripes across the rest of their faces to create the flag.
 You could even add white stars or glitter to complete the look.
 Be sure to get a picture!

 Today is a great day to give back to the people who have served this country.
-Visit a veterans hospital or throw a party for a veteran on your block.
+While face-to-face visits are out for 2020, due to COVID-19, you can still have your kids write letters and thank-you notes that you drop off at the local veterans hospital or to a veteran who lives on your block.

 Leave a comment